tgstation/tgstation/icons/Cutter.md

 The cutter has a bunch of different modes, different ways to operate on images.
 They all take some sort of input, alongside a (.toml) config file that tells us what to DO with the input.

-The .toml file will knoe the cutter mode to use, alongside any config settings.
+The .toml file will know the cutter mode to use, alongside any config settings.
 Smoothing configs can use templates instead of copying out a bunch of information, templates are stored in the cutter_templates folder.

 The toml file will be named like this. `{name}.{input_extension}.toml`.
 So if I have a config mode that uses pngs as input (almost all of them) it'll look like `{name}.png.toml`